tigerbeetle/tigerbeetle/docs/concepts/safety.md

   corrupted.
 TigerBeetle uses [Protocol Aware Recovery](https://www.youtube.com/watch?v=fDY6Wi0GcPs) to remain available unless the data gets corrupted on every single replica.
-- To minimize the impact of software bugs, TigerBeetle puts as little software as possible between itself and the disk --- TigerBeetle manages its own page cache, writes data to disk with O_DIRECT and can work with a block device directly, no file system is necessary.
+- To minimize the impact of software bugs, TigerBeetle puts as little software as possible between itself and the disk -- TigerBeetle manages its own page cache, writes data to disk with O_DIRECT and can work with a block device directly, no file system is necessary.
-- TigerBeetle also tolerates gray failure --- if a disk on a replica becomes very slow, the cluster falls back on other replicas for durability.
+- TigerBeetle also tolerates Gray Failure -- if a disk on a replica becomes very slow, the cluster falls back on other replicas for durability.

 ## Software Reliability